boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 Also, one or more throughput advice instances may be returned for a given traffic direction.
 Examples of such instances are discussed in {{sec-ex}}.

-Sample uses of the advice by applications are listed in {{sec-samples}}.

 As one can infer from the name, a throughput advice is advisory in nature.
 The advice is provided solely as a hint.

 In order to ease mapping with specific signaling mechanisms, allow for future extensions, and ensure consistent use of the advice, a new IANA registry is created in {{sec-iana}}.